jundalisay/spblist/content/en/research/descartes/philosophy/part-2/article-24.md

 writer:
   name: Rene Descartes
   url: https://en.wikipedia.org/wiki/Ren%C3%A9_Descartes
-image: "/covers/philos.png"
+image: "/covers/philos.jpg"
 icon: "/icons/descartes.png"
-aliases:
+# aliases:
-  /research/descartes/philosophy/part-2/section-03
+#   /research/descartes/philosophy/part-2/section-03
 ---

-### 24. What is motion?
+#### 24. What is motion?

 There is only local motion*.

-> *Superphysics Note: Descartes' classical locality is totally different from modern locality which is really Einstein locality.
+{{< n n="Descartes' classical locality is totally different from modern locality which is really Einstein locality.
 Classical Locality is a philosphical concept applied to Physics.
 It asserts that there is is no void -- things affect each other through an immaterial medium called the aether.
 Einstein Locality is a sophistical concept arising from Einstein's invention of a material spacetime that limits everything to the speed of light.
 We assert that the Bell Theorem totally debunks Einstein's Relativity which imposes Einstein's Locality (spacetime fabric) and Realism (hidden variables).
-The successful tests of General Relativity, much applauded by Physicists, are merely tests of equipment.
+The successful tests of General Relativity, much applauded by Physicists, are merely tests of equipment." >}}

 Local motion is the action by which a body migrates from one place to another.